OpenZeppelin/openzeppelin-community-contracts/technical-docs/erc-xxxx.md

 #### Duplicability

 > A requester SHOULD be able to send the same payload to the same target multiple times.
-Each request should be seen as a different message.
+Each request MUST be seen as a different message.

 **Note:** When combined with **Non-Replayability**, each submission will be executed at most once, meaning that a payload will be executed on the target at most N times, with N the number of times it was submitted by the requester.

+**TODO:** find a better name for this property ?

 #### Liveness